gorango/flowcraft/docs/guide/advanced-guides/cancellation.md

 flow.run(context, { controller })
 ```

+> [!IMPORTANT]
-Cascade will then pass the `controller.signal` (`AbortSignal`) down to every `Node` that gets executed.
-It is then the responsibility of your long-running asynchronous logic inside a `Node` to listen for this signal and stop its work when it's aborted.
+> Cascade passes the `AbortSignal` to every node, but it's your responsibility to use it.
+The framework cannot magically interrupt your asynchronous code.
+You must design your `exec` logic to listen for the abort event and stop its work, as shown in the examples below.

 Calling `controller.abort()` will cause the currently running asynchronous operation to throw an `AbortError`, which immediately and cleanly halts the entire workflow.